Cisticola: Description

-Because of their small size (about 10 cm) and brown plumage, they are more easily heard than seen.
-The similar plumage of many species can make them hard to identify, particularly in winter when they seldom emerge from their grasses.
+Cisticolas are small (from 9–17 cm) and with brown plumage; they may be either streaked dark brown on lighter brown above, or more plainly uniform brown above.
+The underparts are paler, usually whitish or buff.
+The tails are distinctively short in several species.
+Because of their small size and often skulking, they are generally more easily heard than seen, except when singing in flight.
+Several have more brightly coloured crowns, orange-brown to golden, to (rarely) white.
+The similar plumage of many species can make them hard to identify, particularly in winter when they seldom emerge from the vegetation.
 Many African species, in particular, are difficult to distinguish other than by their calls.
-Thirteen species are named for their calls, from "singing" and "chirping" to "bubbling" and "siffling".
+Fourteen species are named from their calls or songs, from "singing" and "chirping" to "bubbling", "croaking", "rattling", "siffling", "tinkling", "trilling", "wailing", and "zitting".
+The sexes are largely alike in plumage or with small differences mainly in the bill colour and amount of streaking on the head, but many show sexual dimorphism in size, with the males heavier than the females.

+The smallest is tiny cisticola at 9–10 cm long and 5–10 g weight, the largest is croaking cisticola at 13–17 cm long and 12–29 g (male 16–29 g, female 12–18 g) weight.

 Behaviour

 Male cisticolas are polygamous.
 The female builds a discreet nest deep in the grasses, often binding living leaves into the soft fabric of felted plant down, cobweb, and grass: a cup shape for the zitting cisticola with a canopy of tied-together leaves or grasses overhead for camouflage, a full dome for the golden-headed cisticola.
 The average clutch is about 4 eggs, which take about 2 weeks to hatch.
-The parasitic weaver is a specialist parasite of cisticolas and prinias.

 In summer, male cisticolas of smaller species make spectacular display flights while larger species perch in prominent places to sing lustily.
-Despite his size and well-camouflaged, brown-streaked plumage, the male golden-headed cisticola of Australia and southern Asia produces a small, brilliant splash of golden-yellow colour in the dappled sunlight of a reed bed.
+Despite its size and well-camouflaged, brown-streaked plumage, the male golden-headed cisticola of Australia and southern Asia produces a small, brilliant splash of golden-yellow colour in the dappled sunlight of a reed bed.

+The parasitic weaver is a specialist brood parasite of cisticolas and the related prinias.